Awesome! I might be biased as an NYC Elopement Photographer, but NYC is one of the best cities in the world to get married!

 No. There are a number of officiants that rotate and you do not get to select who marries you.

 Get your marriage license.
 Just as with an outside elopement in NYC, you will need to receive your marriage license at least 24 hours before your ceremony in person.
 You are currently required to have an appointment to get your license, whether in person or online.
 You can get an appointment online at Project Cupid.
-Note that appointments tend to book up quick!
+These appointments are usually released 3 weeks beforehand.
 If you have trouble getting an appointment, you are allowed to be married with licenses obtained elsewhere in New York, I have had couples have good luck in Westchester, the Hudson Valley or Long Island.

 Return to the City Clerk's Office for your ceremony appointment time.